 Spearmint's botanical name is Mentha spicata, and it is also called garden mint, lamb mint, and mackerel mint.
 It's native to much of Europe and Asia and naturalized nearly everywhere else, including the United States, where thousands of acres of it are harvested each year.
 It's used in tea, salads, as a garnish, or in potpourris.
 Spearmint has a mild flavor and can taste sweet.
 Rather than menthol, spearmint gets its flavor from a chemical called carvone.

 Another kind of mint, Mentha pulegium, is commonly called pennyroyal.
 It definitely should not be confused with spearmint.
 This plant can cause abortions if eaten, along with intestinal cramps, nausea, vomiting, fever, confusion, delirium, and hallucinations.
-In other words, it's toxic.
+In other words, it's toxic when ingested, however when applied topically pennyroyal can act as insect repellent, treat gout, venomous bits, mouth sores, and kill germs.
+Pennyroyal oil is also sometimes used as a fragrance in detergents and perfumes.

 How to Make Hierbabuena Mojitos

-Evidence points to the conclusion that mint the Spanish call hierbabuena that you find in mojitos and Moroccan-style tea in Spain is spearmint.
-Most common mint bought outside of Spain tends to be spearmint.
-So whether the Spanish call it "menta" or "hierbabuena," it's still spearmint.
+Evidence points to the conclusion that mint the Spanish call hierbabuena, that you find in mojitos and Moroccan-style tea in Spain is spearmint.
+The most commonly bought fresh mint in most countries, Spain included, tends to be spearmint, so it's unlikely that a different kind of mint will make an appearance.
+Whether the Spanish call it "menta" or "hierbabuena," it's still spearmint.

-If you want to make authentic mojitos, you'll need plenty of mint.
-You can grow your own (it's easy and makes your garden fragrant) or you can buy it at the store.
+If you want to make authentic hierbabuena mojitos, you'll need plenty of fresh spearmint.
+You can grow your own (it's easy to maintain and makes your garden fragrant) or you can buy it at the store.
 But whether you grow it or buy it, the spearmint must be fresh.
 Juice from a fresh lime and some top-shelf light rum, sugar, and club soda mixed with lots of mint make an authentic mojito just like the originals from Cuba.
 Make sure to "muddle," or smash, the ingredients to dissolve the sugar and get the most out of your mint.
+For an extra minty flavor, smack the spearmint against your hands before muddling and do the same to your garnish.